ethereum/solc-js/README.md

 	// getting a legacy version
 	var solcV011 = solc.useVersion( 'v0.1.1-2015-08-04-6ff4cd6' );
 	var output = solcV011.compile( "contract t { function g() {} }", 1 );

+If the version is not available locally, you can use `solc.loadRemoteVersion(version, cb)` to load it directly from github.

+You can also load the "binary" manually by e.g. `var b = require("/my/local/soljson.js")` and then use `solc.setupMethods(b)` to create the familiar wrapper functions described above.